GoDe: Gaussians on Demand for Progressive Level of Detail and Scalable Compression

-3DGS~\cite{kerbl20233d} has emerged as a cutting-edge technique for real-time radiance field rendering, delivering top-tier performance in both quality and speed.
-It represents a scene using volumetric Gaussian primitives, each defined by a set of parameters: a position $\mathbf{x}$, a covariance matrix $\mathbf{\Sigma}$, which is decomposed into scaling and rotation components, an opacity \( o \), and Spherical Harmonics (SH) coefficients to capture view-dependent color or appearance.
-In the rendering stage, the 3D primitives are projected into 2D screen space and rasterized with alpha blending $\alpha = o G$~\cite{ewa2001} with the projected Gaussian’s contribution to position $\mathbf{x}$ given by $G(\mathbf{x}) = \exp{\left( -\frac{1}{2} \left( \mathbf{x}^T\right) \Sigma^{-1} \left(\mathbf{x}^T \right) \right)}$.
-The combined effect of converting SHs to per-view color values and applying alpha blending reconstructs the appearance of the captured scene.
-These primitives originate from a sparse Structure-from-Motion (SfM) point cloud and are optimized through a gradient-descent process, combined with adaptive refinements.
-This ensures the optimization of both pixel-wise similarity and structural similarity.
+3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} is a real-time radiance field representation that models scenes as collections of volumetric Gaussian primitives.
+Each Gaussian is parameterized by a 3D position $\mathbf{x}$, a covariance matrix $\boldsymbol{\Sigma}$ (decomposed into scaling and rotation), an opacity $o$, and spherical harmonics (SH) coefficients encoding view-dependent appearance.
+During rendering, Gaussians are projected into screen space and rasterized using alpha blending.
+The contribution of a Gaussian at image position $\mathbf{x}$ is given by